Sunday, October 5, 2008

 My breasts will pour out scent like this!"

 What didn’t I do after that?
-I staked life for love
+I staked my life for love

-Tied red band over the wild bull’s eyes
+Tied a red band over the wild bull’s eyes

 Ransacked the whole world to get